 Alan has also self-published a number of horror and darker thrillers as Zak Allen, including The Taste (2011), First Time Killer (2012), and Ride-Along (2013).

-His latest suspense novel, Running From the Past (2015), was a winner in Amazon’s Kindle Scout program and was published by Amazon’s new imprint, Kindle Press.
+His suspense novel, Running From the Past (2015), an Amazon Kindle Scout selection, and his latest thriller, Pray for the Innocent (2018), are both published by Amazon’s new imprint, Kindle Press.

 More about Alan’s books HERE.

 His short fiction has appeared in numerous anthologies and journals of noir and crime fiction, including Needle: A Magazine of Noir, Shotgun Honey Presents: Locked & Loaded, Jewish Noir, Alfred Hitchcock Mystery Magazine, Mystery Weekly, Windward: Best New England Crime Stories 2016, Chesapeake Crimes: Storm Warning, Noir at the Salad Bar, 50 Shades of Cabernet, Chesapeake Crimes: Fur, Feathers, and Felonies, Snowbound: Best New England Crime Stories 2017, Black Cat Mystery Magazine, The Night of the Flood, and Mystery Most Geographical.

 His story, “Rule Number One” (originally published in Snowbound, from Level Best Books), was selected for the 2018 edition of The Best American Mystery Stories anthology, edited by Louise Penny and Otto Penzler.